jameshughes89/cs2XX-ComputerArchitecture/site/topics/program-counter/program-counter.rst

 * Since the program counter is keeping track of memory addresses, the program counter only needs to manage 4 bits
+* Therefore, some mechanism to interface between the two bit lengths is needed
-* Therefore, configuring the program counter to fit into the 8 bit design requires splitters/mergers
+* Here, splitters/mergers are used to fit the 4 bit program counter into the 8 bit design

     * Data from the bus is split

         * Only the least significant 4 bits are connected to the program counter's register

     * Data to the bus is merged with zeros

         * To pad the counter's 4 bit output to be a full 8 bits

 Counter Component